capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/NFT/secret-NFT/mint-secret-NFT.md

 ---
 sidebar_position: 1
-sidebar_label: How to mint a Capsule NFT on-chain
+sidebar_label: How to mint a Secret NFT on-chain
 ---

-# How to mint a Capsule NFT on-chain
+# How to mint a Secret NFT on-chain

 ## Prerequisites